 Early on in my career, I had the opportunity to work with a young girl.
 She was struggling with the loss of her father and starting high school.
 She earned straight A’s, but she felt lonely, lost quite a lot of weight from dieting, and had trouble getting to sleep.
 Her mother turned to her church for help and the priest recommended that she start therapy.
 Feeling heard and understood brought her immediate relief.
 She finally had someone who she trusted to listen to and understand her.
 After working together, she made new friends, began eating more, and her sleep significantly improved.
 Through therapy, she learned so much about herself.
 She can now assert herself with more confidence and cope with her worries more effectively.

-Being a part of transformations such as this, fuels my devotion to help kids with feeling heard, calming their anxious mind, feeling better about who they are, and learning skills to maintain friendships that are nurturing and make them happier kids, especially when they change schools, cope with divorce, lose a loved one, or experience other big changes in their lives.
-And I would like to help your child too.
+Being a part of transformations such as this, fuels my devotion to help kids and adults with feeling heard, calming their anxious mind, feeling better about who they are, and learning skills to maintain relationships that are nurturing and make them happier, especially when they change schools/jobs, cope with divorce, lose a loved one, or experience other big changes in their lives.
+And I would like to help you or your child too.

 Please don’t wait, call me at (415) 354-4241.